Travel preparations for your flight to the USA

 Have you gotten the four letters "SSSS" printed or written on your boarding pass?
 Then you have to pass another security check.
 "SSSS" stands for "Secondary Security Screening Selection."
 Travelers can get this classification as a "suspect" passenger for a variety of reasons.
 Among the possible causes are:

-• You paid the airline ticket in cash.
+• You paid for the airline ticket in cash.

 • You purchased the airline ticket only on the day of departure.